High School Summer Internship Outdoor Leader

 - Team-building activities to enhance leadership collaboration and communication skills.

-This unforgettable experience allows interns to connect deeply with nature gain valuable knowledge in environmental science/environmental careers and develop skills that will serve them in both their studies and future careersall at no cost to participants thanks to our generous donors.
+This unforgettable experience allows interns to connect deeply with nature build confidence and gain valuable knowledge in environmental careers.

-*The Tetons trip is an essential part of this internship and we highly suggest considering your ability to attend this trip before applying (or reach out if you have questions!).
+The Tetons trip is an essential part of this internship; please consider your ability to attend this trip before applying as it is an essential component of the experience.

 DUTIES AND RESPONSIBILITIES

-Please note duties and responsibilities may vary by rotation/department.
+Please note that duties and responsibilities may vary by rotation/department.

-- Assist with daily operations with the Urban Ecology Center applicable to each department.
+- Assist with daily operations at the Urban Ecology Center applicable to each department.

 - Assist with events and programs related to outdoor urban adventures and community events.